Back to: LINQ Tutorial For Beginners and Professionals

 Example to Understand LINQ Take Extension Method with Complex Types in C#:

 Let us see how to use the LINQ Take Extension Method with Complex Data Types using C#.
 We are going to use the following Employee class.
-So, create a class file with the name Employee.cs and then copy and paste the following code into it.
-As you can see, here we created the Employee class with four properties i.e. ID, Name, Gender, and Salary.
+So, create a class file named Employee.cs and copy and paste the following code.
+As you can see, here we created the Employee class with four properties, i.e., ID, Name, Gender, and Salary.
 Here, we have also created one method which will return the list of all employees which will be going to our data source.

 using System.Collections.Generic; namespace LINQTakeMethodDemo { public class Employee { public int ID { get; set; } public string Name { get; set; } public string Gender { get; set; } public int Salary { get; set; } public static List<Employee> GetAllEmployees() { return new List<Employee>() { new Employee { ID = 1, Name = "Preety", Salary = 10000, Gender = "Female"}, new Employee { ID = 2, Name = "Priyanka", Salary =20000, Gender = "Female"}, new Employee { ID = 3, Name = "Anurag", Salary = 35000, Gender = "Male"}, new Employee { ID = 4, Name = "Pranaya", Salary = 45000, Gender = "Male"}, new Employee { ID = 5, Name = "Sambit", Salary = 15000, Gender = "Male"}, new Employee { ID = 6, Name = "Hina", Salary = 25000, Gender = "Female"}, new Employee { ID = 7, Name = "Santosh", Salary = 39000, Gender = "Male"}, new Employee { ID = 8, Name = "Sukanta", Salary = 55000, Gender = "Male"} }; } } }